Antonio Rodriguez (serial killer): Murders

-On November 3, 2010, the half-naked body of 21-year-old Elaine Goldberg, a nursing student at the Gwynedd Mercy University who had recently recovered from a drug addiction, was found in a parking lot on Ruth Street.
-Ten days later, the body of 35-year-old prostitute Nicole Piacenti, of Port Richmond, was found in similar circumstances less than a mile away from where Goldberg's body was located.
-While police initially claimed that there was no indication that the two murders were connected, test conducted on DNA collected from both crime scenes was later matched to the same unknown perpetrator.
+On November 3, 2010, the half-naked body of 21-year-old Elaine Goldberg, a nursing student at the Gwynedd Mercy University who had recently recovered from substance use disorder, was found in a parking lot on Ruth Street.
+Ten days later, the body of 35-year-old sex worker Nicole Piacentini, of Port Richmond, was found in similar circumstances less than a mile away from where Goldberg's body was located.
+While police initially claimed that there was no indication that the two murders were connected, tests conducted on DNA collected from both crime scenes was later matched to the same unknown perpetrator.
 Upon announcing this, several other local women came forward and claimed that they had been assaulted by a stranger.

 On December 15, the half-naked body of a third victim, 27-year-old Casey Mahoney of Asheville, North Carolina, was found in a patch of woods near some railroad tracks of the Kensington area.
-Like his previous victims, she struggled with a drug addiction from which she was trying to recover.
-She was dumped in isolated areas and was sexually assaulted.
+Like the previous victims, she struggled with a substance use disorder from which she was trying to recover.
+She was dumped in an isolated area and was sexually assaulted.
 The similarities in the three murders started rumors that a serial killer was roaming the streets, putting pressure on the police in order to catch the assailant.